220207-java-enterprise/Team-A-API/README.md

 - The system's is tested with at least 80% line coverage in all service and utility classes
 - The system's data schema and component design is documented and diagrammed
 - The system keeps detailed logs on info, error, and fatal events that occur

-### Suggested Bonus Features
-- Authenticated employees are able to upload an receipt image along with their reimbursement request
-- The system notifies the user of changes to their account registration status by email
-- The system notifies the user of changes to their reimbursement request status by email
-- Run your application within a Docker container
-- Automate builds using AWS CodeBuild and CodePipeline
-- API is deployed to AWS EC2 (via Elastic Beanstalk) using a CI/CD pipeline
-- UI is deployed to AWS S3 using a CI/CD pipeline

 ## Scoring and Milestones